 Tanzania - ANT335H5F: Anthropology of Gender

-The Gender in Development program immerses participants in Tanzania’s rich cultural landscape for 9 days to uncover how gender is shaped by historical migrations and a unique mixture of cultural influences.
-From the urban metropolis of Dar es Salaam to the rural settlements of the Serengeti and Old Town on the island of Zanzibar students and Professor Sarah Hillewaert will explore Swahili and Arab traditions and how age-old gender roles are being challenged in modern Tanzania.
+The Gender in Development program immerses participants in Tanzania’s rich cultural landscape for a hands-on experience of how notions of gender are both locally situated and also shaped by global, religious, and different cultural influences.
+From the urban metropolis of Dar es Salaam to the rural settlements of the Serengeti and Old Town on the island of Zanzibar, we will explore how local understandings of femininity and masculinity have been shaped historically by mainland African, (transoceanic) Arab, and British colonial traditions, and how gender roles are renegotiated in contemporary Tanzania.

-The combination of hands-on projects, cultural immersion, and adventure will provide an incomparable space for us to challenge ourselves and each other while reflecting on the links between culture and gender, education and social justice.
+The combination of hands-on projects, cultural immersion, and adventure will provide an incomparable space for us to challenge ourselves and each other while reflecting on the links between gender, culture, (colonial) history, and notions of social justice.

 - Swahili lessons (local language);

-- Travel to Kilimanjaro and Arusha and work alongside Femme International to learn how women are confronting gender inequality and the stigma around menstruation;
+- Travel to Kilimanjaro and Arusha and work alongside Femme International to learn how women are confronting gender inequality;

 - Immerse yourself in family homestays;